 Skip to content

-1. Username and Hostname
+1. Username and hostname

-2. Group Memberships of the Current User
+2. Group memberships of the current user

-3. Existing Users and Groups
+3. Existing users and groups

-4. Operating System, Version, and Architecture
+4. Operating system, version, and architecture

-5. Network Information
+5. Network information

-6. Installed Applications
+6. Installed applications

-7. Running Processes
+7. Running processes

-1. Display detailed configuration information about the computer:systeminfo
+1. Display detailed configuration info:

 wmic os get Caption,CSDVersion,OSArchitecture,Version

-4. Fetch operating system details using PowerShell:
+4. Fetch OS details with PowerShell:

-powershell Get-WmiObject -Class Win32_OperatingSystem
+Get-WmiObject -Class Win32_OperatingSystem

-5. Filter system information to show only OS Name and Version:
+5. Filter only OS name and version:

 systeminfo | findstr /B /C:"OS Name" /C:"OS Version"

-6. Retrieve comprehensive system information using PowerShell:
+6. Retrieve comprehensive info:

 Get-ComputerInfo